-The Child Development option students are prepared for careers involving direct and support services for children.
+The Child & Adolescent Development option students are prepared for careers involving direct and support services for children.
 They may focus course work on promoting child health and protection, or on understanding and meeting the needs of older children and adolescents.

 The Child Development/Elementary Education option is a collaborative effort between NDSU and Valley City State University.
 Through this curriculum, offered on the NDSU campus, students are concurrently enrolled in both universities, culminating a bachelor's degree from NDSU in child development and family science (child development option) as well as a bachelor's degree from VCSU in elementary education.
 Students are certified to teach elementary education in public schools and may, with additional coursework and an additional student teaching experience, be certified to teach kindergarten as well.
 The HDFS degree complements and strengthens the elementary education curriculum and helps future teachers understand development and its diversity, making them more effective teachers and helping them work with children from a variety of backgrounds.

 Certified Family Life Educators (CFLE) The National Council on Family Relations (NCFR) provides certification for the profession of family life education.
 HDFS students who have taken designated courses and earned a baccalaureate degree may apply for Provisional Status as Certified Family Life Education.